Track mileage automatically

 However, if you’re a remote employee and travel to a primary office location, those miles are classed as commuting.
 Any travel from your main place of work to business-related locations outside your company’s office are business miles.

-The IRS publication 587 can help you figure out the circumstances, in which your home is considered your principal place of business.
+The IRS publication 587 can help you figure out the circumstances, where your home is considered your principal place of business.

 Tracking your mileage and keeping records